FREE REPORT

 The economy in Mexico is among the largest in the world with the IMF ranking it at number 15.
 According to the IMF, Mexico’s GDP (purchasing power parity) is the second largest in Latin America and 11thlargest in the world.

-The Mexican economy bounced back strongly after the 2009 financial crisis.
-The economy fell back to its pre-crisis average through much of the 2010s.
+Above all, the Mexican economy bounced back strongly after the 2009 financial crisis.
+However, the economy fell back to its pre-crisis average through much of the 2010s.
 At the end of the decade it started to fall away.

 In the last decade, the Mexican government made major reform in the communication, education, energy, and financial sectors, with a goal to increase Mexico’s overall economic competitiveness.